kyegomez/awesome-robotic-foundation-models/README.md

-# awesome-robotic-foundation-models
+# awesome-robotic-foundation-models 🤖 🤖 🤖
-A vast array of Multi-Modal Embodied Robotic Foundation Models!
+A vast array of Multi-Modal Embodied Robotic Foundation Models we've worked on At Swarms!
+Join our team and let's democratize SOTA foundation models for robotics.

 # Models